public abstract class AbstractSequentialList<E> extends AbstractList<E>

 This implementation first gets a list iterator pointing to the

-indexed element (with listIterator(index)
+indexed element (with listIterator(index)).
+Then, it

-inserts the specified element with ListIterator.add
+inserts the specified element with ListIterator.add.

 Note that this implementation will throw an